Share YOUR Voice

 Sienna is the Founder and Director of Hilltown Families and lives in the Hilltowns with her family, chickens, gardens and cat.
 She is the Hilltown Families chief editor, writer, & photographer, serves on the Chesterfield Cultural Council, and is a board member of the Hilltown Community Development Corporation.
 She is a life-long activist, published poet, accomplished photographer, and the producer/co-host of the Hilltown Family Variety Show (WXOJ 103.3 FM Northamtpon) with her daughter.
 [LinkedIn] email@example.com

 A native to Maine, Robin joined Hilltown Families in early 2011.
-She is currently studying education as a graduate student at Antioch University.
+She is a graduate of Antioch University with a masters in education.
 Her interests within the field of education include policy and all types of nontraditional education.
-For her senior project at Hampshire College, Robin researched the importance of connecting public schools with their surrounding communities, especially in rural areas.
-Robin live in Northampton, MA.
+For her undergraduate project at Hampshire College, Robin researched the importance of connecting public schools with their surrounding communities, especially in rural areas.
+Robin lives and teaches 5th grade in the Hilltowns of Western MA.

 Logan Fisher ♦ Hindsight Parenting: Raising Kids the Second Time Around

 Logan has lived in Glens Falls, NY all her life.
 By day, she is an educator with 20 years experience, a mom to Aidan and Gannan, her two teenage boys, a new mommy to a beautiful daughter, Ila, and wife to the love of her life, Jeffrey.
 By night, weekends and any spare time she can find, Logan writes.
 She loves memoir and also adores writing essays about the challenges of parenthood.
 This year she started a parenting blog called A Muddled Mother, an honest place where mothers aren’t afraid to speak of the complications and difficulties that we all inevitably experience.
 Logan has been published in various children’s and parenting magazines including Today’s Motherhood, Eye on Education, Faces, and Appleseed.
 Logan’s previous column for Hilltown Families, Snakes and Snails: Teenage Boys Tales ran bi-monthly from June 2010-Feb.
-2011, sharing stories of her first time around as a parent of two teenage boys. — Check out Hindsight Parenting: Raising Kids the Second Time Around every first and third Tuesday of the month.
+2011, sharing stories of her first time around as a parent of two teenage boys. — Check out Hindsight Parenting: Raising Kids the Second Time Around on the fifth Monday of any month.

 Angie Gregory ♦ Parenting Green: Earth Friendly Ideas for Raising a Family